timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-02-28
+# Objectives for Today 2025-03-02

 - Just Chatting as we Get started & warmed up.
-- Increasing polish & celebrations after victory!
-- Transition from Game into Victory screen.
-- Play around in blender?
+- Income and Expenses into the Tracker Sheet.
+- Business Review of February!
+- Indie Tavern with GBGames for different indie dev perspectives.
 - Maybe: Writing more on the Prefab Article series.

 ## Events / Notices / Coming Soon

-- Circle back to Turtle Brains Scene management and add 'transition scenes'.
-Normal 6am-2 schedule for February